jvkumar/delivery-finder/README.md

 *IMPORTANT* - Make sure you don't close the retailer's checkout page (from where you collected the cookie) ever while this finder is running.
 So let the page remain opened.

 ## Step 5
-Go to `delivery-finder` folder where the finder codebase is residing.
+Go to downloaded `delivery-finder` folder where the finder codebase is residing.
 Below is the directory structure of the code:

 ```
 delivery-finder